Lee County DWI Court Process

 2. Pre-Trial Hearings

 - Discovery Process: This phase involves the exchange of information between the prosecution and the defense.
 The prosecution must provide you with the evidence they intend to use against you, including police reports, breathalyzer results, and witness statements.
-Your attorney will review this evidence and investigate any potential weaknesses in the prosecution's case.
+Your attorney will review this evidence to build your defense.

-- Plea Negotiations: Throughout the pre-trial phase, your attorney will engage in plea negotiations with the prosecutor.
+- Plea Negotiations: During pre-trial hearings, your attorney may engage in plea negotiations with the prosecutor.
 The goal is to reach an agreement that reduces the charges or penalties you face.
+This might involve pleading guilty to a lesser offense, such as reckless driving.

 3. Trial (If No Plea Deal)

-- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of your peers will decide your guilt or innocence.
-Alternatively, you can opt for a bench trial, where the judge alone makes the decision.
-Your attorney can advise you on which option is best for your situation.
+- Jury vs. Bench Trial: You have the right to a trial by jury, where a panel of citizens decides your guilt or innocence.
+Alternatively, you can choose a bench trial, where the judge makes the decision.
+Your attorney can advise you on which option is best for your case.

 Penalties for DUI in Lee County, NC